James-Burch/PP4-Django-Project/README.md

 - Burch's Golf Club/Course does not actually exist it is made up using my surname for the purpose of this project.

 ## Project Planning
 Prior to starting this project deciding what to base it on was hard as I had many options such as; restaurant booking system, car sale/buying site and a golf booking system/website for a golf club.
 I have always played golf and enjoyed it, other projects have been based on my other interests so I thought it was only right to carry on that theme.
 It really helps me when creating my projects to do this as I can share my love and passion for my interests through my work.
 I set out to begin deciding what needed to be on the site by drawing out a flow chart with a pen and paper to help me understand what I needed on/from my site.
 I then began to create my user stories/issues to really understand the needs of both the user and admin.
-The site needed to include a booking system which only allows a person to book if they have an account registered, manage their bookings and view bookings.
+The site needed to include a booking system which only allows a person to book if they have an account registered and signed in.
+When a user is signed in they must be able to manage their bookings and view bookings.

 ## User Experience (UX)